 I've shared the stage with Grammy award winner Don Henry at the Belfast Nashville Songwriters festival.
 That gig was huge for me.
 I followed Don on the in the round format and I didn't feel out of place.
 It's opened a lot of doors for me.
 I like playing with other musicians but I'm lucky that most of my songs work well with just voice and guitar.

 I have a 9 to 5 gig as a psychiatric nurse.
 I use music as an intervention to help patients who have suffered severe trauma and neglect.
+I deliver evidence based talk therapy with a specialist team in the Northern trust in Northern Ireland.

 I released an EP called Death of a singer songwriter myself in 2014.
 In August 2015, I released my debut album, Let it be.